-Accusation matter means an investigation of one or more complaints that an agency has referred to the Office of the Attorney General to review evidence and, if appropriate, prosecute the matter through the disciplinary process as an accusation.
+Accusation matter means an investigation of one or more complaints that an agency has referred to the Office of the Attorney General.
+This office will review evidence and, if appropriate, prosecute the matter through the disciplinary process as an accusation.